bethurban/my-comps-client/README.md

 Need:
-* add if statements to cards in case some data isn't present
-* sort comps by last sold date
-* Flip comp cards back to front with new search?
-* New default image if no image returned - or card resizes to no image at all?
 * Add required Zillow logo, etc.
 * Refactor getSearch and getComps - possible to iterate over XML array and pull nodeNames and innerHTMLs?
 Plan out Google Maps inclusion